JPLOpenSource/fprime-scala/README-DAUT.md

 ```

 Both solutions in this case work equally well from a monitoring point of view.
-However, the use of case classes has one advantage: if we turn on printing mode,
+However, the use of case classes (facts) has one advantage: if we turn on printing mode,
 setting a monitor's `PRINT` flag to true (see below), then case class states will be printed nicely,
 whereas this is not the case when using anonymous states (using the function approach).